Editing is essential for professional creative

 given to different parts of the novel the best possible?

-Are some sections told that should be shown, and areas
+Are some sections told that should be shown, and are there

-Again, the price will depend on the work we estimate is
+the price will depend on the work we estimate is involved.

 us for details.